Deric-W/ascii_progress/README.md

     - creates as progress bar at the current position of the stream and can be used as a context manager and iterator
     - contains the following methods:
       - `progress`, which returns the current progress
+      - `set_progress`, which changes the status of the bar and returns if it was successful
       - `target`, which returns the progress at 100%
-      - `current_percent`, which returns the current percentage of the bar as string
-      - `update`, which redraws the bar
+      - `update`, which redraws the bar and is not automatically called by `set_progress`
       - `width`, which returns the number of bar segments
       - `replace`, which replaces the bar with a message + end
   - a little demo with multiple examples which is displayed if the module is executed with `python3 -m ascii_progress`